pslucas0212/Part-1-Satellite-612-Installation/README.md

 ### Pre-Reqs

 Create a VM for Satellite and install RHEL 8.7.
 The VM was sized with 4 vCPUS, 20GB RAM and 400GB "local" drive.
 Note: For this example I have enabled Simple Content Access (SCA) on the Red Hat Customer portal and do not need to attach a subscription to the RHEL or Satellite repositories.
-After you have created and started the RHEL 7.9 VM, we will ssh to the RHEL VM and work from the command line.
+After you have created and started the RHEL 8.7 VM, we will ssh to the RHEL VM and work from the command line.

 For this lab environment I chose sat01.example.com for the hostname of the server hosting Satellite.

-You will need a DNS server running to support the installation of Satellite.
-After installing Satellite, we will use the DNS service on Satellite.

 Check hostname and local DNS resolution.
 Use dig to test forward and reverse lookup of the server hosting Satellite.
 If the Satellite hostname is not available from DNS, the initial installation will fail.
 ```
 # ping -c3 localhost
 # ping -c3 `hostname -f`
 # dig sat01.example.com +short
-# dig -x 10.1.10.253 +short
+# dig -x 10.1.10.254 +short
 ```

 Register Satellite Server to Red Hat Subscription Management service.